0x0L0RD/Hermes/README.md

 # Hermes
 ## Windows Keylogging Malware

-Keylogging malware that exfiltrates every key that the victim presses, 512 keys at a time.
-The keys are XOR encrypted with a 64-byte, randomly generated key, and then sent over to an external C2 server.
-Basic functionality is all that has been implemented so far, this time without the CRT.

-Hermes isn't *very* stealthy, for now, so a fairly competent user could still catch wind of something fishy going on with their machine.
-The traffic Hermes sends goes through port 80, so it looks like rudimentary HTTP data.
-Hermes is also discoverable in the Task Manager, so the next step in its development is an implementation of process injection such that Anti-Viruses will not detect what it's doing.

-# UPDATE:
-I present to you the official first version of Hermes.
+This is the official first version of Hermes.
 There are a lot of things that could still be done, but for the goal I had in mind for this project, I am satisfied.
 Any further adjustments and features could be built upon this version.
 I believe it serves as a great skeleton for a keylogger or any such spyware.
-Right then, let's dig into what's new.

 ## Features
 - **Logging Keystrokes** : Hermes, as it is in this repository, is a relatively simple keylogger.
 As stated before, it records around 512 keys